 Hey there!
 Welcome to JetSetting Fools!
 You will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a small commission.
 For more information, read our Disclosure Policy.

-We became pet home sitters in 2015 – and we have heaps of advice on house sitting international.
+We became pet and home sitters in 2015 – and we have heaps of advice on house sitting international.
 We have taken care of houses – and pets! – in more than 20 destinations around the world…from Sydney to Singapore to Paris.

 That said, being home sitters comes with a huge responsibility.
 It is certainly not for everyone…but it might be for you!
 Before we get ahead of ourselves and jump to our steps for how to become house sitters internationally, let’s talk for a minute about what it means to be pet & house sitters.

-What is International House Sitting?
+What Is International House Sitting?

 Housesitting is when a person (or couple or even a family) stays in someone else’s home when the owner is away.
-Housesitters are tasked with general care of the home (like bringing in the mail and watering the plants) – and, more often than not, the housesitter looks after the owner’s pets, too.
+Housesitters are tasked with general care of the home (like cleaning, bringing in the mail and watering the plants) – and, more often than not, the housesitter looks after the owner’s pets, too.

 Housesitting Internationally just means that people are caring for other people’s houses and pets outside of their home country.
 Anyone can become an international house sitter – from vacationers to digital nomads to retirees to long-term travelers.